JoseskVolpe/passwden/README.md

 These packages are required to use this tool:
 * GPGME
+* libassuan
+* libgpg-error
 * json-c
+* libc (Alternative C assemblers may work)
 * libinih

 These packages are required to build this tool:
-* gcc (Alternative compilers like musl-gccc may work, but it wasn't tested)
+* gcc (Alternative compilers like musl-gcc may work, but it wasn't tested)
 * make
 * pkgconf